splunk/observability-workshop/docs/synthetics/index.md

 ![placeholder](../images/synthetics/image11.png)

-Press "Start Recording" A new window should open up with broomstogo.com - Press "Catalog", Pick a product, and then add it to the cart, and then press "checkout"
+Click **Start Recording**, a new window should open up with broomstogo.com - click **Catalog**, select a product, and then add it to the cart, and then click **Checkout**

-Close the window and then stop the recording by navigating back to Selenium IDE and name the test: "**AP - Checkout Flow (Desktop)**"
+Close the window and then stop the recording by navigating back to Selenium IDE and name the test: "**[YOUR_INITIALS] - Checkout Flow (Desktop)**"

 ![placeholder](../images/synthetics/image10.png)

-**Your Selenium IDE Project will look something like this:**
+Your Selenium IDE Project will look something like this:

 ![placeholder](../images/synthetics/image19.png)

-Test your recording by pressing on the play button, make sure your recording is successfully completing the transaction
+Test your recording by pressing on the play button, make sure your recording successfully completes the transaction:

 ![placeholder](../images/synthetics/image26.png)